essobedo/light-control/README.md

 the resource bundle of type *mapping_${current-locale}.properties* (if it exists) such that we can redefine the mapping of the default resource bundle from the resource specific to the current locale.

-The syntax of the resource bundle is _.=-?(\w+|\d\d+)(\+-?(\w+|\d\d+))*_ in other words we have first a character then = and finally at least one pattern of type _-?(\w+|\d\d+)_ representing a key code, in case of several key codes, the expected separator is +.
-First you can indicates with a - whether or not the following key represented by its key code should be held or not knowing that - means that the key should be held.
+The syntax of each line of the resource bundle is _.=-?(\w+|\d\d+)(\+-?(\w+|\d\d+))*_ in other words we have first a character then = and finally at least one pattern of type _-?(\w+|\d\d+)_ representing a key code, in case of several key codes, the expected separator is +.
+First you can indicate with - whether or not the following key represented by its key code should be held or not knowing that - means that the key should be held.
 A key code is either a word or a number of at least two digits.
 In case of a word, it expects the name of a field in the class KeyEvent http://grepcode.com/file/repository.grepcode.com/java/root/jdk/openjdk/8-b132/java/awt/event/KeyEvent.java/ minus the prefix *VK_*.
-In case of a number, it expects directly the decimal value of the key code in case it doesn't exist in the KeyEvent class.
+In case of a number, it expects directly the decimal value of the key code in if it doesn't exist in the KeyEvent class.

-In case, the corresponding key codes of a given character cannot be found in the resource bundle, it will rely on the way to enter unicode characters in the different OS.
+In case, the corresponding key codes of a given character cannot be found in the resource bundles, it will rely on the way to enter unicode characters in the different OS.
 As this approach is unfortunately OS dependent, the ability to change the current OS has been added in the special action menu for the reasons described in the previous section.
 Here is what is actually done for each supported OS:
 * *Windows*: it applies the third method described here http://www.fileformat.info/tip/microsoft/enter_unicode.htm which implicitly means that it relies on the numeric keypad.
-* *Mac*: it applies what is described in this article http://wwww.poynton.com/notes/misc/mac-unicode-hex-input.html which implicitly means that the *Unicode Hex Input* is enabled.
+* *Mac*: it applies what is described in this article http://wwww.poynton.com/notes/misc/mac-unicode-hex-input.html which implicitly means that the *Unicode Hex Input* needs to be enabled.
 * *Other*: it applies what is described here https://pthree.org/2006/11/30/its-unicode-baby/

 ## What else I need to know?